Not by Faith Alone

 James 2, 14-17

-And in the same way was not also Rahab the harlot justified
+alone.
+And in the same way was not also Rahab the harlot

-by works when she received the messengers and sent them out
+justified by works when she received the messengers and sent them

-another way?
-For as the body apart from the spirit is dead, so faith
+out another way?
+For as the body apart from the spirit is dead,

 When St. James asks in reference to Abraham, "Do you see how a man is justified by his works?", he is asking a rhetorical question, given for his audience to understand that it is by works done in grace through faith - and not faith alone - that a person is justified or declared righteous by God.
 The Bishop of Jerusalem is addressing the Jewish Christians scattered abroad outside of Palestine (Jas.
 1:1).
 During severe poverty and persecution, many of them had begun to languish in their faith.
 Because of the trials they had to suffer, their faith had grown cold.
 As a result, many of them despised the poor in their community; there were breaches of brotherly charity; others were guilty of slander and bearing false witness (detraction); there were contentions and lawsuits among them; some indulged in swearing and using abusive language towards each other, while others neglected their prayers and worship.